Leo DurocherLeo Ernest Durocher

 "As long as I've got a chance to beat you I'm going to take it,” Durocher said simply.

 In 1947, Commissioner Happy Chandler suspended Durocher for a year due to his “accumulation of unpleasant incidents” which included his accused association with gamblers.
 Led by Jackie Robinson, who Durocher staunchly supported when he broke the color barrier, the Dodgers captured the ’47 National League pennant.

 In 1948, Durocher shocked the baseball world when he became manager of the Dodgers’ crosstown rival New York Giants – a squad Durocher had famously referred to when he remarked that “nice guys finish last.”
 It was at the Polo Grounds where Durocher found his greatest success.
-In 1951, his Giants capped off an incredible 13 ½ game comeback on the Dodgers with Bobby Thompson’s famous “Shot Heard ’Round the World” homer to win the pennant.
+In 1951, his Giants capped off an incredible 13 ½ game comeback on the Dodgers with Bobby Thomson’s famous “Shot Heard ’Round the World” homer to win the pennant.
 Three years later, Durocher and the Giants swept the heavily favored Cleveland Indians in the 1954 World Series.

 Durocher left New York after the 1955 season and became a color commentator for NBC’s baseball broadcasts.
 He returned to the manager’s office with the Cubs in 1966 and served his final nine seasons in Chicago and Houston.

 Durocher retired in 1973 as the fifth-winningest manager in history, and second only to Hall of Famer John McGraw in the National League.
 His 2,008 victories remain 10th on the current all-time list.
 In 1994, Durocher was elected to the Hall of Fame.